JWST Multi-Object Spectroscopy

 - The background in ground-based instruments is measured between sky lines in J and H bands, from measurements made by nodding the target in the slit.

 - Background estimation and subtraction in JWST: For point-like sources, the local background is estimated from background shutters in the slitlets, or from a combination of background shutters in nodded exposures.
-Alternatively, master background regions may be designated with the Manual Planner.
+Alternatively, master background regions may be designated with the MSA Configuration Editor.
 Master background shutter spectra are co-added before subtraction from the source spectra.
 Background removal is described in CALWEBB_SPEC2.

 - Aperture flux loss correction (i.e., slit loss correction) is less complicated from the ground for sources that may be moderately resolved in JWST, but are unresolved from the ground.